lethang7794/fcj-lambda-canary-with-aws-cli-workshop/content/400-lambda-canary-deployment-using-aws-cli/410-initial-canary-deployment-with-aws-cli/_index.md

 pre: " <b> 4.1 </b> "
 ---

-### Initial Canary Deployment with AWS CLI
+Before performing a canary deployment and shift traffic to a new version of your Lambda function, first you need to perform the **initial canary deployment** (all traffic will be routed to the first version).

-Before performing a canary deployment and shift traffic to a new version of your Lambda function, first you need to perform the **initial canary deployment** (all traffic will be routed to the only version).
+{{% toc %}}

 #### Publish a version of Lambda function